girma1978/challenge13/README.md

 ## Features

-- **Candidate Viewing**: Users can view details for a candidate including their name, username, location, avatar, email, HTML URL, and company.
+- **Candidate Viewing**: Users can view details for a candidate, including their name, username, location, avatar, email, HTML URL, and company.
 - **Save Candidate**: Users can click the "+" button to add the current candidate to a "potential candidates" list.
 - **Skip Candidate**: Users can click the "-" button to skip the current candidate and view the next one without saving the current candidate.
 - **No More Candidates**: If there are no more candidates to review, an appropriate message will inform the user.